Our Features

 • Attach files, links, and internal notes alongside the AI capture

-• Severity and status workflow (Open → Reviewing → Resolved)
+• Severity and status workflow (Open → Investigating → Resolved)

 • Resolution writes through to the audit log and reports automatically